-Pause: Unless we pause, we tend to keep going on the same track with our blinders on.
+Disruption: Unless we pause, we tend to keep going on the same track with our blinders on.
 Think about the cartoon situation of the character walking off the edge of the cliff, not realizing they’re no longer on firm ground.

 Orienting: We make a deliberate effort to pay attention to our body, not just to thoughts.
 Not that thoughts are bad… But we’re depriving ourselves of much of our processing ability if we cut off our body.

-Getting out of our own way: Instead of trying very hard, as if we were trying to squeeze ideas out of a tube, we gently allow ‘felt sense’ information (e.g. intuition, hunch, insight) to come up from inside.
+Allowing a felt sense to emerge: Instead of trying very hard, as if we were trying to squeeze ideas out of a tube, we gently allow ‘felt sense’ information (e.g. intuition, hunch, insight) to come up from inside.

-‘Contemplative Thinking’ occurs naturally.
+‘Contemplative thinking’ occurs naturally.
 What helps us get better at it is to observe it when it happens, so that we become more aware of it.